-- the orientation (rules as rows, columns or crosstab), as shown by the table - placement of inputs, outputs and (optional) list of values in standard locations on a grid of cells - line style and optional use of color
+• the orientation (rules as rows, columns or crosstab), as shown by the table placement of inputs, outputs and (optional) list of values in standard locations on a grid of cells.
+Each input expression is optionally associated with a list of input values.
+In this text the optional cells with lists of input values are indicated in inverse.
+Each output name is optionally associated with a list of output values.
+In this text the optional lists of output values are indicated in inverse.

-- the contents of specific rule input and output entry cells - the hit policy, indicating how to interpret overlapping input combinations - the aggregation, indicating how multiple hits are aggregated - placement of table name, hit policy (H), completeness indicator (C), aggregation (A) and rule numbers
+- line style and optional use of color - the contents of specific rule input and output entry cells - the hit policy, indicating how to interpret overlapping input combinations the aggregation, indicating how multiple hits are aggregated